What is Lasting Power of Attorney?

 The process can be expensive, and an application could take months or longer during which time potentially urgent and important decisions relating to your financial affairs or even health could be delayed.

 Appointing Attorneys will require careful consideration as you do not want to appoint someone who could abuse the control they have.
 It is important to choose someone who knows you well and who you trust to make decisions in your best interests.

 You can appoint more than one Attorney and it could be a relative or even a close friend.
 Where one of your Attorneys is unwilling or unable to act, the LPA allows you to appoint replacement Attorneys.

 It is not essential for an Attorney to understand all the ongoings of properties or finances you have as you can specify further instructions in the Property and Financial Affairs LPA which allows your Attorneys to receive guidance from trusted advisors and could even extend powers for the Attorney to have discretion to re-assign certain tasks to another person but retain control over your affairs overall.

 What are the next steps?
 Can I do this myself?

-The biggest risk to your business of having no LPA in place, is having one which has not been drafted properly.
-There is no minimum age at which you should consider putting an LPA in place as your circumstances may determine this for you and it is best to be prepared.
+As long as you are 18 or over with mental capacity, you should consider putting an LPA in place as your circumstances may determine this for you and it is best to be prepared.
 At KaurMaxwell we can draft the document for you and ensure that it is in accordance with your instructions.

 The contents of this article are intended as a guidance for readers and does not constitute legal advice.
 KaurMaxwell do not accept responsibility for this information or matters affected by changes in the law or otherwise.